kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

     The value of this setting will be used for all projects that set "Audio Out" enabled in the project-level realtime render settings.

-    By selecting the \[...\] button to the right of this field, blue will try to detect what devices are available for the chosen Audio Driver.
-If blue is able to find the devices, a popup dialog will appear with a list of available devices.
+    By selecting the \[...\] button to the right of this field, Blue will try to detect what devices are available for the chosen Audio Driver.
+If Blue is able to find the devices, a popup dialog will appear with a list of available devices.
 Selecting from the popup will then populate the textfield with the correct device string that Csound will use to choose the device requested.